Dyngela/test-Ulule/README.md

 docker-compose up -d --build
 ```
 Now you need to create an actual database and its tables.
 You normally have everything needed.
-Just restore a dump of your data into a .sql file and copy and paste it into script/db/dbinit and the application is ready.
+First create a folder name dbinit in script/db, then just restore a dump of your data into a .sql file and copy and paste
+it into script/db/dbinit and the application is ready.
 You also eventually can change image parameter easily in the .env file as your liking.

 ## Test and documentation